OVER VIEW OF LOW BACK PAIN

 This means discs in the spine experience irritation more easily.
 You also lose some muscle tone, which makes the back more prone to injury.
 This is why strengthening your core muscles specially using good body mechanics in daily activities, having good ergonomics while at work are helpful ways in preventing low back pain.

-The most common Causes of Back pain that patient seek Our Chiropractor in Newport Beach are:
+The most common Causes of Back pain that patient seek Our Chiropractor in Newport Beach California.

 Disc Herniation: The discs in the back are prone to injury.
 This risk increases with age.
 The outside of the disc can tear or herniate.